CristianoRC/DeadSharp/README.md

 With `--enhanced-di-detection`, the tool will correctly identify that `EmailService` is used through the DI container and won't mark it as dead code.

-#### Enhanced Data Flow Analysis (`--enhanced-dataflow` / `-edf`) 🆕
+#### Enhanced Data Flow Analysis (`--enhanced-dataflow` / `-edf`)

-**NEW FEATURE**: Advanced semantic data flow analysis that significantly reduces false positives by tracking complex usage patterns that basic static analysis might miss.
+Advanced semantic data flow analysis that significantly reduces false positives by tracking complex usage patterns that basic static analysis might miss.
 This feature uses deep code analysis to understand how classes and methods are used through indirect references, complex control flows, and sophisticated programming patterns.

 Use the `--enhanced-dataflow` option to enable advanced semantic analysis: